EthanJStark/ethanstark.com/content/about/index.md

 ⛵️ In my youth, I spent six summers teaching sailing lessons.
 I once attempted to go on a sailing adventure.
 It did not go well.
 This is a [2009 blog](https://sailingtrip2009.wordpress.com/) about it.

+👨🏻‍💻 This one time, my team and I built a brilliant search engine called [Cloud Search](https://govos.com/products/cloud-search/)☁️ using a microservices architecture, and we scaled it from greenfield to +1 million active monthly users.

 Here's my resume: [pdf](/pdf/Ethan-Stark-Resume.pdf) [LinkedIn](https://www.linkedin.com/in/ethanjstark/)

-This one time, my team and I built a brilliant search engine called [Cloud Search](https://govos.com/products/cloud-search/) and scaled it from greenfield to +1 million active monthly users.
+Thanks for stopping by!